eeeds/ML-Camp/cohorts/2022/07-bentoml-production/homework.md

 * 1.1.4
 * 1.1.5

+We can know this by using `bentoml models list` command and `bentoml models get  mlzoomcamp_homework:qtzdz3slg6mwwdu5`

+> Answer: 1.1.1
 ## Question 5

 Create a bento out of this scikit-learn model.
 This will require installing scikit-learn like this: